Skip to Main Content

 Bottom line

-This card has limited features, but its combination of high flat-rate and bonus rewards could make it a winner for PayPal fans.
+This card has limited features, but its high flat-rate and bonus rewards could make it a winner for PayPal users.

 Image of PayPal Cashback Mastercard®